vangberg/chowder/README.md

 instead.
 Must have a form sending a POST request to /login with 'login' and 'password' parameters.

-## But wait, I'm TATFT and will not tolerate non-tested software.
-Where are the Chowder tests?
-This was written during a train ride, and I couldn't figure out how to test damn sessions in Sinatra.
-Must Fix.
-(OK, I drank a couple of beers and tried again.
-Still can't figure.)

 Oh.
 And this is not production-ready.
 Please Do Fix.

 ## License